 Interviewers try to find out two things with this question:

 Choose a task you solved

 Think about it for a moment.
 If you presented a task that you failed to solve, it would create a bad picture about your accounting skills.
 You should always talk about the problem that you managed to solve at the end.
 Whether it really was the most difficult one you have ever encountered doesn’t matter.

 No experience with difficult tasks?

 At the end of the day, if you apply for an entry level job, you can be honest and say that you have no experience with difficult tasks.
 However, do not forget to say what you would do if you were facing one:

 I have no experience with tough accounting tasks.
-I was able to solve everything so far, using my knowledge and IAS.
+I have been able to solve everything so far, using my knowledge and IAS.
 However, if there was a difficult task, I could not solve it, I would consult one of my senior colleagues, or look for the solution on the internet.
 I am a member of some forums where experienced accountants help to solve the problems confidentially.
 I’d use this option if I can find no other way out.

 - How do you ensure you make no mistakes in work?